Skip to content

 }

-Range indices
+Segment indices

-When the index scale is used with ranges, e.g., a "rect" mark that has both the x and x2 channels defined, the ranges must be half open.
+When the index scale is used with segments, e.g., a "rect" mark that has both the x and x2 channels defined, the ranges must be half open.
 For example, if a segment should cover the indices 2, 3, and 4, a half-open range would be defined as: x = 2 (inclusive), x2 = 5 (exclusive).

 {